tbela99/placeholder/README.md

 	var name = $(form.name);

-	//the current value of name will be used as the placeholder name.autoempty();
+	//the default value of name will be used as the placeholder name.autoempty();